Connect with a certified trainer for free

 What causes Lateral Collateral Ligament (LCL) Tears?

-Tears of the lateral collateral ligament often occur due to a blow to the inside of the knee that forces the knee to overextend outwards.
+Tears of the lateral collateral ligament often occur due to a blow to the inside of the knee that forces the knee to overextend outwards, commonly referred to as a varus stress injury.

 LCL tears are common in these sports: